rmeisler/sonicrpg/README.md

 Custom framework built on Love2D's lua game engine, uses Tiled for level editing.

 Primary concepts include:
-- EventHandler
+- EventHandler:
   Base class for all things, allows you to add/remove dynamic event handling functions

-- Scene
+- Scene:
-  The logic which manages logic on the scale of a game level/map
+  Manages logic on the scale of a game level/map

-- SceneNode
+- SceneNode:
   An object within the scene that will be created/updated within the scope of that scene

-- Action
+- Action:
   A multi-frame behavior that can be composed together to declaratively describe behavior beyond the current moment

 # Metadata Format